5 Best Monthly Dividend Stocks to Buy Now

 Even a dividend payout with a high growth rate can rarely overcome a rapid share price decline.
 Therefore, every investment portfolio — whether focused on income or asset appreciation — should include a well-balanced combination of equities that offer steady capital gains and reliable income payouts.

 The list below, selected with a Dividend Screener tool available at DividendInvestor.com, is not just a list of equities with the highest yields.
-In addition to high dividend yields – which is the most common measure of an equity’s dividend distribution level – all equities in this group of five monthly dividend stocks have delivered double-digit-percentage total returns over the past year.
+In addition to high dividend yields – which is the most common measure of an equity’s dividend distribution level – the stocks listed below needed to pass satisfy several more criteria.
+Below are the five best monthly dividend stocks to buy now:

 5 Best Monthly Dividend Stocks to Buy Now: #5